Cong, its leaders change social media display pics to Nehru holding tricolour | Politics

 - India

+''Our tiranga is the pride of our country, the tiranga is in the heart of every Indian,'' former Congress chief Rahul Gandhi said in a tweet as he changed the display picture of his social media accounts.

-Ramesh took a dig at the prime minister, asking if the organisation that did not hoist the national flag at its headquarters in Nagpur will comply with his ''order'' to make the 'tiranga' the profile picture of social media accounts.
+His colleague Jairam Ramesh took a dig at the prime minister, asking if the organisation that did not hoist the national flag at its headquarters in Nagpur for 52 years will comply with his message to make the 'tiranga' the profile picture of social media accounts.

 ''In the Lahore session of 1929, while hoisting the flag on the banks of river Ravi, Pandit Nehru said, 'Once again you have to remember that this flag has now been hoisted.
-As long as there is a single Indian man, woman, child alive, this tricolour should not be bowed,'' Ramesh tweeted in Hindi.
+As long as there is a single Indian man, woman, child alive, the prestige of this tricolour should not be lowered,'' Ramesh tweeted in Hindi.

 ''We are putting the DP of our leader Nehru with tricolour in hand.
 But it seems that the message of the Prime Minister did not reach his own family.
-Those who did not hoist the flag in their headquarters in Nagpur for 52 years, will they obey the Prime Minister?''
+Those who did not hoist the flag in their headquarters in Nagpur for 52 years, will they follow the Prime Minister's message?''
 Ramesh said in an obvious reference to the RSS.
 He used the hashtag 'MyTirangaMyPride'.

+In a jibe at the BJP over the change in flag code to allow for polyester flags, Ramesh tagged a tweet with Nehru's picture holding the flag and said, ''and that is in Khadi''.

+Congress' media department head Pawan Khera as well as some other party leaders shared screenshots of the Twitter handles of Rashtriya Swayamsevak Sangh and its chief Mohan Bhagwat and pointed out that they had not changed their profile picture to reflect the Tricolour.

 Other senior BJP leaders, including Union ministers and chief ministers, followed suit.